 If you check your National Insurance record online you get several important results.
 The NI record check shows contributions made, pension qualifying years, gaps, and credits.

-CHECK NI RECORD: Use the National Insurance record checker to view results of:
+CHECK NI CONTRIBUTIONS: Use the National Insurance record checker to view results of:

-Note: Checking your National Insurance record does not show how much State Pension you may get.
+Note: Checking your National Insurance contributions record does not show how much State Pension you may get.

-You cannot check your National Insurance contributions record online unless you have a Government Gateway account.
-Those who do not have one will be able to set up an account before making the NI record check.
+You cannot check National Insurance contributions record online unless you have a Government Gateway account.
+People who do not have one will be able to set up an account before making the NI record check.

 Several things happen when you sign in to the service called 'Check your National Insurance record'.
 Signing in will activate your personal tax account.
 So, you can use the same service to check HMRC records and manage other account details.